jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Hunan.md

 7. Prepare materials before filing:

-   ①The clear color picture of the front and back of the personal ID card
+   ① The clear color picture of the front and back of the personal ID card

-   ②**All color pictures of domain-name certificate involved in this filing**
+   ② **All color pictures of domain-name certificate involved in this filing**